MailEnable's PowerShell interface allows system administrators and developers to manage MailEnable via PowerShell.

 1. Selecting Windows PowerShell from the Start screen, or:

 2. Selecting Windows PowerShell from the taskbar.

 Once PowerShell opens, use the following command to add the MailEnable

 You can then issue specific commands depending on the area of MailEnable you wish to configure.
-The first command to issue is the Help command.
-It provides a comprehensive list of the settings that can be manipulated via PowerShell.
+If you issue the Help command it will provide you a comprehensive list of the settings that can be manipulated.